VietKhoaNguyen/Final-Project/README.md

 The leakage model represents a stronger attacker scenario.
 In this case, the attacker may know some personal information about the target user.

 In this project, the main leaked information is date of birth.
+By default, 30% of generated PINs in the leakage model are drawn from DOB-based candidates, and the remaining 70% follow the biased model.

 For example, if the date of birth is: